 Your month-to-month roadmap for family communication

-We analyzed more than 18 million clicks from families using CampusESP in order to understand what information they need – and when.
-We also surveyed 20,487 parents of current college students at 46 institutions — 70% of them expect to hear from their student’s institution at least weekly.
+We analyzed more than 18 million clicks from families using CampusESP and surveyed over 32,000 parents from 81 institutions to understand what families need — and when.
+In fact, 77% of families expect to hear from their student’s institution at least weekly, up 7% from last year.
 Those expectations are even higher for Black, Hispanic, lower income, and first-generation families.

 Consider this your Roadmap for Family Communication.